dmitrybilyk/interview/src/main/java/com/conduct/interview/_20_algorythms_and_data_structures/data_structures.md

 A data structure is a storage that is used to store and organize data.
-1. Linear data structures (element are placed sequentially, elements have connections to other elements):
+1. Linear data structures (elements are placed sequentially, elements have connections to other elements):
 - static (fixed memory size): array;
 - dynamic (size can be changed at runtime): stack, queue, LinkedList.